The Beautiful Game (2024 film)

 The Beautiful Game is a 2024 British sports drama film directed by Thea Sharrock and written by Frank Cottrell-Boyce.
 The film stars Bill Nighy and Micheal Ward.

 The squad of English homeless footballers, including the talented but troubled striker Vinny, are led by their coach Mal, to compete in Rome at the global annual football tournament, the Homeless World Cup.

-It was released by Netflix on 29 March 2024.
+The film was released by Netflix on 29 March 2024.

 Plot

 Former youth football trainer Mal Bradley saves Vinny from an angry parent when he interrupts a youth training session.
 Introducing him to his "dream team", the squad he is training for a global annual football tournament in Rome, Vinny is unimpressed.

 Vinny realises they are talking about the Homeless World Cup when he stays for a meal afterwards, so insists he does not qualify and leaves.
 Mal follows him to his car, where he has been living.
 Seeing Vinny is too proud to admit his hardship, he leaves his number and goes.

 The troubled Vinny regularly has flashbacks to his brief West Ham United football career and youth team.
 In the present, Vinny is turned away from his part-time job.
 Visiting his young daughter Evie, she invites him to a school special assembly, where she will talk about someone she admires.
 His ex, Ellie, asks him to tell Evie if he will not make it, so Vinny says he will be in Rome.

 The team heads to Rome with Vinny.
 At the opening ceremony, he can see it is a truly international event.
 Vinny is assigned a room with Nathan.
 When he discovers he takes methadone, he freaks out that Nathan is a heroin addict.
 Leaving, Vinny falls asleep in a park.

 In the morning, Vinny arrives to play their first match with South Africa.
 As they do not turn up, England gets their first victory.
 They were held up at their home airport as their Zimbabwe refugee has a restrictive visa.

 In the England vs. Portugal match, Vinny takes them to victory.
 It is Japan's first year participating, so their young female coach is hard on them.
 After they lose their first match, as she is reprimanding them, the squad sneaks off to explore Rome.

 England's Jason is smitten by the USA's Rosita, but inadvertently expresses his interest in an excessively sexual way.
 Inexperienced with women, he does not realise he was offensive.
 Jason makes amends by giving Rosita a salmon.
 The Japan coach apologises too and reconciles with her team.